sifive/meta-sifive/README.md

 #### Option 2: Building Your Own Build Tools

-Your host needs to have GCC 6 (or newer) or build tools installed from Option 1.
+> Your host needs to have GCC 6 (or newer) or build tools installed from Option 1.

+> You can find pre-built tools from the same release source in GitHub release assets.

 To build your own build tools execute the command below: